containers/buildah/docs/buildah-build.1.md

 Duration of delay between retry attempts in case of failure when performing push/pull of images to/from registry.

 Defaults to `2s`.

+**--rewrite-timestamp**

+When generating new layers for the image, ensure that no newly added content bears a timestamp later than the value used by the **--source-date-epoch** flag, if one was provided, by replacing any timestamps which are later than that value, with that value.

 **--rm** *bool-value*